Code wikis are documentation theater as a service

 Ain’t nobody got time for docs – let’s regurgitate words and boxes!

-The way these wikis work is as follows: you select or add a code repository and the LLM generates a seemingly complete set of docs.
+The way Code Wiki and DeepWiki work is as follows: you select a code repository and the LLM generates a seemingly complete set of docs.
 Both apps allow you to ask questions about the docs using an agent.
-The process takes around ten minutes for large codebases.
-I’ve tried it on one of my pet projects and after a while it produced an entire wiki full of dev docs almost magically.
+The process takes around ten minutes.
+I’ve tried it on one of my pet projects and it produced an entire “wiki” full of dev docs.
+Magic, right?

-These tools can fulfill the role of project summarization.
-They’re helpful when trying to explore poorly documented codebases and get a sense of how the pieces fit together, but they stop short of anything that could be called “docs” (and perhaps that’s why their authors shyly chose to go with “wiki” instead).
-I would describe their output as repo byproducts, the result of an LLM digestion process (yes, blergh).
+As dev tools, they might fulfill the task of project summarization.
+They’re helpful when trying to explore poorly documented codebases and get a sense of how the pieces fit together, but they stop short of anything that could be called “docs” or “wiki”.
+I would describe their output as byproducts of an LLM digestion process (yes, blergh indeed).

 It’s impressive for the first ten seconds, but as you start reading, you begin to notice that for most complex projects, the wiki is at best dry reference, at worst a dumpster fire of hallucinations, Escherian information architecture, and subtly wrong facts and diagrams.
-This is not a lazy dismissal: read the comments on Hacker News to get an idea of how dismal these wikis can be despite the semblance of completeness.
+This is not a lazy dismissal: read the comments on Hacker News to get an idea of how dismal their results can be.

 I can already see the pitch meetings where someone pulls up one of these wikis and says, “Look, we’ve got docs now”.
 The bar for what counts as documentation gets lower every time we pretend these outputs are good enough.